Security Monitoring¶

 Getting Started¶

-When creating security detection rules in the console Create Detection Rules, you can customize the detection frequency, detection interval, generated event title and description, and associate alert strategies.
+In the console, create security detection rules.
+Customize the detection frequency, detection interval, generated event title and description, and associate alert strategies.